Careers at HWC

 - Legally entitled to work in the United States

-Benefits: Medical, dental, vision, prescription start after 1-month of employment; and 10-vacation days annually after passing 6-months probationary period.
+Benefits: Medical, dental, vision, and prescription start after 1-month of employment; and 10-vacation days annually after passing 6-months probationary period; 401k retirement plan.

 Incomplete applications will not be accepted.
 No phone calls please.